json-schema-org/json-schema-spec/PROCESS.md

 - Is the idea merely a shortcut for some existing functionality (syntactic sugar), or does it solve a previously unsolvable problem?
 - What is the expected complexity for implementing the feature?

+At least two (2) Core Team members must have implemented prototypes before the concept can continue to the formal proposal process.

 ### Proposal

 Once a rough consensus for the idea has been reached, a formal proposal will be written, separate from the specification, with the goal of precisely defining specification changes.